-Visualizing macromolecular complexes in three-dimension provides important information about their function in living cells.
+Visualizing macromolecular complexes in three-dimensions provides important information about their function in living cells.
 At present, cryo-electron microscopy is the only way to image macromolecular complexes in a near native state.

-The potential to obtain sub-nm, and sometimes near-atomic, resolution three-dimensional images with cryo electron microscopy can have large impact on many scientific topics that requires information on the structure of molecules and molecular arrangements.
+The potential to obtain sub-nanometer and sometimes near-atomic resolution three-dimensional images with cryo-electron microscopy can have large impact on many scientific topics that require information on the structure of molecules and molecular arrangements.

-Ongoing developments at NeCEN are aimed at pushing the technological limits related to cryo-electron tomography (cryo-ET), cryo-single particle analysis (cryo-SPA), reproducible specimen preparation techniques and automated high performance data processing.
+Ongoing developments at NeCEN are aimed at pushing the technological limits related to cryo-electron tomography (cryo-ET), single particle analysis (SPA), reproducible specimen preparation techniques, and automated high performance data processing.